310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 </div>

 ## Translation Notes
-[^1]: Tetora says the word *budou* for Karate, and Midori misunderstands it as *budou* for grapes, hence why he responds back in confusion.
+[^1]: Tetora says the word <em>budou</em> for Karate, and Midori misunderstands it as <em>budou</em> for grapes, hence why he responds back in confusion.
 I tried to give the English version a similar feel.
 [^2]: Subaru’s “intestines” line is a reference to what he said in <a href="https://ensemble-stars.fandom.com/wiki/Rocket_Start" target="_blank">Rocket Start</a> - Set Theory 5.
 [^3]: Check <a href="/orihime_and_hikoboshi#Translation-Notes" target="_blank">the cover</a> for extra info about Trickstar and Ryuseitai's Tanabata performances.
 [^4]: In Japan, there is a work culture to have “drinking get-togethers,” which is basically a way to get to know each other.
 You can be peer pressured into doing it, even if you aren't interested, usually for the sake of keeping your position at work.
-[^5]: “Ryuseitai” lit. means shooting star/meteor squad, and the *sei* in Ryuseitai means “star”.
+[^5]: “Ryuseitai” lit. means shooting star/meteor squad, and the <em>sei</em> in Ryuseitai means “star”.